Press Area for the Latest Press Releases

 Full details of the competitions in each category can be found from the home page on the exhibitors info tab.
 The following is a brief outline of the different competitive sections.

-AIB National Livestock Show Sections
+FBD National Livestock Show Sections

-The AIB National Livestock Show classes have a total prize fund of €85,000 and cover the following areas of Dairy, Pedigree and Commercial Cattle and Sheep.
+The FBD National Livestock Show classes have a total prize fund of €85,000 and cover the following areas of Dairy, Pedigree and Commercial Cattle and Sheep.
 The specially commissioned Gold and Silver medals for the champions and reserve of the cattle breeds has created great interest and these medals are now regarded as the hallmark of excellence in the livestock industry.

 Head of Section Tommy Finlay Contact No 087-9873373

 The dairy section has a total of 43 classes this year, which keeps the whole committee busy all day.
 Breeds included are; Jersey, Dairy Shorthorn, and Holstein Friesian.
 Exhibitors are sure to find something to catch their attention with these beautiful breeds on exhibition.
 Some of these classes have a big prize fund of €2,500 for the winning animals, such as the Holstein In-Milk Heifer and the Senior Holstein Cow in Milk.
 Don’t forget a certificate of registration is required for all Pedigree and Dairy Cattle, and please remember to bring it along on show day.
 To help local breeders we have a confined section where the confined classes are confined to Laois, Offaly and Westmeath breeders.
 International Judges will be involved in the judging of animals presented.

 Head of Section Trevor Chadwick Contact No. 085 -8011963